ArduPilot/ardupilot_wiki/plane/source/docs/arming-throttle.rst

 ========================

-A software safety feature that requires the throttle to be explicitly armed by a pilot is available for Plane (first introduced in version 2.77).
+A software safety feature that requires the throttle to be explicitly armed by a pilot is available for Plane.
+It was first introduced in version 2.77 and since 3.3.0 it is enabled by default.
 This is especially applicable to electric planes.
 The idea is to prevent an unexpected throttle up when someone's hand is near a propeller.

 .. warning::